anokta/barelymusician/README.md

 // Add an instrument.
 auto instrument = musician.AddInstrument();

-// Set the instrument gain to half. instrument.SetControl(barely::ControlType::kGain, /*value=*/0.5);
+// Set the instrument gain to -6dB. instrument.SetControl(barely::ControlType::kGain, /*value=*/-6.0);

 // Set an instrument note on.
 //